ai-agents-for-beginners

 Wetin be di ideal use case for each of dis frameworks?

-Di answer na yes, you fit integrate your existing Azure ecosystem tools directly with Azure AI Agent Service especially, because e dey built to work well with other Azure services.
-You fit integrate Bing, Azure AI Search, and Azure Functions.
+Di answer na yes, you fit integrate your existing Azure ecosystem tools directly with Azure AI Agent Service, especially because dem build am to work well with other Azure services.
+For example, you fit integrate Bing, Azure AI Search, and Azure Functions.
 E also get deep integration with Azure AI Foundry.

-For AutoGen and Semantic Kernel, you fit also integrate with Azure services, but e fit require you to call di Azure services from your code.
+For AutoGen and Semantic Kernel, you fit still integrate with Azure services, but e fit require you to call di Azure services from your code.
 Another way to integrate na to use di Azure SDKs to interact with Azure services from your agents.
-Plus, like dem talk before, you fit use Azure AI Agent Service as orchestrator for your agents wey you build for AutoGen or Semantic Kernel, wey go make am easy to access di Azure ecosystem.
+Plus, like we talk before, you fit use Azure AI Agent Service as orchestrator for your agents wey you build for AutoGen or Semantic Kernel, wey go make access to di Azure ecosystem easy.

 Get More Questions about AI Agent Frameworks?